Hispanic man with beard smiling and giving thumbs up in library

 Eligibility

 If you live in a state that offers state financial aid assistance, you’ll need to determine if you’re eligible.
 Usually states require attending high school in the state for a specific number of consecutive years.
-Many institutions use an affidavit to determine whether or not a student may qualify, says Tanya Cabrera, Assistant Vice Provost at the University of Illinois at Chicago
+Many institutions use an affidavit to determine whether or not a student may qualify, says Tanya Cabrera, Assistant Vice Provost at the University of Illinois Chicago

 Understand how to access financial aid